skx/evalfilter/BYTECODE.md

   * This pushes `true` upon the stack if the two values it is comparing are equal.
   * `false` otherwise.
 * `OpLess`
-  * This pushes `true` upon the stack if the first argumetn is less than the second.
+  * This pushes `true` upon the stack if the first argument is less than the second.
   * `false` otherwise.

 The full list is: